Contemporary megachurch-style worship is a self-worshiping, self-referential, nearly auto-erotic pursuit.

 But acts that are truly “worshipful” shouldn’t be subject to any such experiential rubric.

 The current worship trend among evangelicals, increasingly copied by mainline Christians, is disintegrating God’s covenant people into a pile of dust.
-The masturbatory worship they hold dear is merely a narcissistic journey to nowhere, one in which we are left crowning our own individual selves as lord of all.
+The masturbatory worship they hold dear is merely a narcissistic journey to nowhere, one in which we are left crowning our own individual selves as lords of all.
 We’ve already been told that we are like sheep, each one wandering its own way.
 The church’s historic liturgy presents us corporately with the solution.
 Masturbatory worship proclaims a subjective gospel, a situational Christian ethic, and a selfish mission.

 Chaplain Mike again: